exercism/wren-test-runner/README.md

 Once you're happy with your test runner, [open an issue on the exercism/automated-tests repo](https://github.com/exercism/automated-tests/issues/new?assignees=&labels=&template=new-test-runner.md&title=%5BNew+Test+Runner%5D+) to request an official test runner repository for your track.

-# Exercism TRACK_NAME_HERE Test Runner
+# Exercism Wren Test Runner

-The Docker image to automatically run tests on TRACK_NAME_HERE solutions submitted to [Exercism].
+The Docker image to automatically run tests on Wren solutions submitted to [Exercism].

 ## Run the test runner